Zenika/sensei/README.md

 When using VSCode, you can also use the [WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) to edit files on the Linux filesystem.

-Therefore it is recommended to clone the training repository in the Linux filesystem then to run the alias from WSL2.
+Therefore, it is recommended to clone the training repository in the Linux filesystem then to run the alias from WSL2.

 > ⚠ If you use the Windows filesystem, hot reload when changing training content
 > won't work out-of-the-box, but you can set `SENSEI_WATCH_POLL` to `true` to